matteobarbera/mavlab_wiki_fork/rules-finance.md

 TIP:
 If the above option is not an option for the supplier, they can register for free on the Basware Portal of the open platform of Basware Network.

-Creating a free account can be created via: https://portal.basware.com/open/TUDelft_Ordering
+Creating a free account can be created via https://portal.basware.com/open/TUDelft_Ordering

 If the supplier needs help with this, they can contact our information desk